dspinellis/git-issue/README.md

 You use _gi_ with the following sub-commands.

 * `gi init`: Create a new issues repository in the current directory.
-* `gi new`: Create a new issue and mark it as open.
+* `gi new`: Create a new open issue with the specified summary.
 * `gi list`: List the issues with the specified tag.
   By default this lists issues that are tagged as `open`.
 * `gi show`: Show specified issue.